bassaaaa/dnd-kit-sort-test/README.md

-# dnd Kit Sort UI Demo
+# dnd kit Sort UI Demo

-This repository contains a demonstration of a sorting UI using DND Kit.
+This repository is a demo of sorting UI using [dnd kit](https://dndkit.com/).

 You can preview it [here](https://stackblitz.com/edit/vitejs-vite-ltz9ig).